LucyGuo-LG/The-best-neighborhood-in-Pittsburgh/README.md

 Arrests
 https://data.wprdc.org/datastore/dump/e03a89dd-134a-4ee8-a2bd-62c40aeebc6f
 Description:
 This dataset provides detailed records of arrests made by the Pittsburgh Police Department.
 It includes information such as arrest dates, incident locations, offense descriptions, and related demographics.
-The data is valuable for analyzing crime patterns, understanding law enforcement activity, and studying societal and policy impacts on arrest trends.
-Researchers, policymakers, and journalists can use this dataset to explore temporal and spatial trends in arrests across Pittsburgh.
+We used this to calculate the total arrest counts for our selected neighborhoods.
+Although the dataset is labeled as specific to Pittsburgh, we noticed an 'Outside City' label under the 'IncidentNeighborhood' column.
+To ensure we included only incidents within Pittsburgh, we first filtered out any entries marked as 'Outside City.'
+Then, we narrowed down the data to just the neighborhoods we wanted to compare.
+Using the 'IncidentNeighborhood' column, we tallied up all the arrests for each neighborhood.

 Allegheny County Private Schools Location
 CSV